 Why Cannabis Oil Cures Cancer in South Africa

-Our team at Cannabis Therapy has decided to put this article together to explain in medical terms exactly why Cannabis oil cures cancer.
-Our point of departure is that we need to first understand exactly what is responsible for keeping cancer cells alive.
-With this understood we can then explain in detail exactly how cannabinoids CBD (cannabidiol) and THC (tetrahydrocannabinol) unravels cancer’s ability to spread and actually results in its eradication.
+Cannabis Therapy will explain in medical terms exactly why cannabis oil cures cancer.
+The first step is to understand exactly what is responsible for keeping cancer cells alive.
+We can then explain in detail exactly how the specific cannabinoids, cannabidiol (CBD) and tetrahydrocannabinol (THC), unravel cancer’s ability to spread – and actually result in its eradication.

-Explained simply, what occurs when THC (tetrahydrocannabinol) connects to the CB1 or CB2 cannabinoid receptor site on the cancer cell, the THC actually causes an increase in ceramide synthesis which drives the cancer cells death.
-Because a normal healthy cell does not produce ceramide in the presence of THC, normal healthy cells are not affected by the presence of the cannabinoid.
+In layman’s terms, when THC connects to the CB1 or CB2 cannabinoid receptor site on the cancer cell, the THC actually causes an increase in ceramide synthesis which drives the cancer cells death.
+A normal healthy cell does not produce ceramide in the presence of THC, so normal healthy cells are not affected by the presence of the cannabinoid.

 Therefore the cancer cell ultimately dies, not because of cytotoxic chemicals, but because of a tiny little shift in the mitochondria.
 Within most cells there is a cell nucleus, numerous mitochondria (hundreds to thousands), and various other organelles in the cytoplasm.
 The purpose of the mitochondria is to produce energy (ATP) for cell use.
 As ceramide starts to accumulate, turning up the Sphingolipid Rheostat, it increases the mitochondrial membrane pore permeability to cytochrome c, a critical protein in energy synthesis.
 Cytochrome c is pushed out of the mitochondria, killing the source of energy for the cancer cell.

-Ceramide also causes genotoxic stress in the cancer cell nucleus generating a protein called p53, whose job it is to disrupt calcium metabolism in the mitochondria.
-If this weren’t enough, ceramide disrupts the cellular lysosome, the cell’s digestive system that provides nutrients for all cell functions.
-Ceramide, and other sphingolipids, actively inhibit pro-survival pathways in the cell leaving no possibility at all of cancer cell survival.
+Ceramide also causes genotoxic stress in the cancer cell nucleus, generating a protein called p53 which must disrupt calcium metabolism in the mitochondria.
+Ceramide disrupts the cellular lysosome, the cell’s digestive system that provides nutrients for all cell functions.
+Ceramide, and other sphingolipids, actively inhibit pro-survival pathways in the cell, leaving no possibility at all for cancer cell survival.

 Endocannabinoids have their origin in nerve cells right at the synapse.
 When the body is compromised through illness or injury it calls insistently to the endocannabinoid system and directs the immune system to bring healing.
 If these homeostatic systems are weakened, it should be no surprise that exocannabinoids are therapeutic.
 It helps the body in the most natural way possible.